 Biology and life history Western flower thrips appear to be the most important species on grapes in the Pacific Northwest.
 This species has up to five or six generations per year.
 Populations usually peak during spring, which may be a result of migration into vineyards from surrounding host plants that are beginning to senesce.
 Thrips overwinter as adults or nymphs.

 Reproduction may be sexual or asexual.
 The minute eggs are laid in soft tissue, particularly in flowers.
 Each female lays about 20 eggs that hatch in about 5 days.
-Nymphs feed on the host through two nymphal stages lasting 7 to 12 days.
+The two nymph stages can feed on the host over a period ranging from 7 to 12 days.
 Pupation occurs in soil debris.
 Adult thrips feed on pollen as well as plant tissues.
 Scarring has been observed on stem, leaf and berry tissue in Oregon.

 Grape thrips overwinter as virgin females in the soil; populations usually reach a peak in midsummer.
 This species may be mostly responsible for young leaf and new growth damage during summer.

 Sampling and thresholds Thrips populations can be determined by counting nymphs and adults that have been knocked out of flowers or fruit clusters onto a board or into a container.
 Reliable thresholds have not been developed, although numbers in the range of 5 to 30 thrips per cluster are unlikely to be damaging.
 Populations on leaves can be identified using leaf washes in spring and summer using the alcohol wash as described for rust mites.

 Little is known about natural control of thrips in vineyards.
 Some predatory mites, predatory bugs, and spiders are known to feed on them.